buyapi/ups/README.md

-## bash script to talk to the ups board
+## bash script for the Raspberry Pi to communicate with the ups board

+# download the needed file

+# open the script via nano or vim, and modify the following line as needed

+  timer_min=10;

-#change the permissions for the script
+# change the permissions for the script

   sudo chmod 511 ups

-#copy the script to the init.d directory to run the script on startup
+# move the script to the bin directory

-  sudo cp ups /etc/init.d/

-#update the rc file

-  sudo update-rc.d ups defaults
+  sudo mv -f ups /bin/